Shacxify/SJSU-SammysSource/README.md

 ## AI Capability

-Text generation (Lab 1) bridges the gap between a stressed student's plain-language description of their situation and a specific, ranked action plan.
+Text generation bridges the gap between a stressed student's plain-language description of their situation and a specific, ranked action plan.

 The system prompt is the policy layer.
 One instruction determines whether the tool works for everyone or just students who already know how to navigate the system.
 Lab 1 proved this — a single line decided whether the 311 civic tool could serve Spanish, Vietnamese, and Cantonese speakers at all.
-Same principle applies here.
+The same principle applies here.

-Text generation was chosen over structured extraction (Lab 2) because students in crisis don't fill out forms accurately under stress.
+Text generation was chosen over structured extraction because students in crisis don't fill out forms accurately under stress.
 They describe.
 The tool meets them where they are.

 ---

 ## Workflow
-Student types situation in plain language
-↓
-Gemini reads input against system prompt
-(7 SJSU resources, ranked by urgency)
-↓
-Returns 1-3 recommendations under 200 words
-in the student's own language
-↓
-Peer advisor reviews flagged inputs before delivery (non-English or vague messages)
-↓
-Student gets a specific next step, not a list of links
+Student types situation in plain language -> Gemini reads input against system prompt (7 SJSU resources, ranked by urgency) ->Returns 1-3 recommendations under 200 words in the student's own language -> Peer advisor reviews flagged inputs before delivery (non-English or vague messages) -> Student gets a specific next step, not a list of links

 **What goes in:** Free-text description — no fields, no categories, no forms.